CurtisNewbie/svc/README.md

 ## How svc works

-svc first tries to create a table that maintain the scripts it executed:
+svc first tries to create a table to maintain the scripts it executed:

 ```sql
 CREATE TABLE IF NOT EXISTS schema_version (